pearcestephens/CISModules/transfers/stock/README.md

 1) Navigate to the template Pack URL with a valid `{ID}`.
 The page should show a single compact header, from → to outlets, and a sticky items table.
 2) Confirm items render from `transfer_items` (product names present; planned = requested − already sent).
-3) Inspect the network call to `get_printers_config` — it should return the carrier availability based on env tokens/wrappers.
+3) Inspect the network call to `get_printers_config` — it should return the carrier availability based solely on tokens present on the current `vend_outlets` record.
 4) Toggle between carriers; unavailable carrier tabs are hidden automatically.
 5) Create a manual tracking entry to verify the fallback path; posting should succeed and update shipment history.